awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/data-protection.md

 ## Data retention in CodeGuru Reviewer<a name="data-retention"></a>

 Stored associated repository metadata \(for example, the name and owner of the repository\) and, for GitHub associated repositories, an OAuth token, are stored until the associated repository is disassociated\.
 After an associated repository is disassociated, you can no longer see its recommendations\.
-Recommendations and pull request metadata \(for example, the branch name\) are retained for 90 days, and then deleted\.
+Recommendations and pull request metadata \(for example, the branch name\) are retained for one year, and then deleted\.
 Feedback provided to help CodeGuru Reviewer improve future recommendations is retained forever\.

 ## Data encryption in CodeGuru Reviewer<a name="data-encryption"></a>